c-spark/cspark-ts-sdk/README.md

 The Coherent Spark Node.js SDK (currently in Beta) is designed to elevate the developer experience and provide a convenient access to the Coherent Spark APIs.

+👋 **Just a heads-up:**

+This SDK isn't officially supported by Coherent.
+It originally started as a collection of code snippets I built for demo purposes.
+I then thought, "Why not share it with the community?"
+So, here we are!

+If you encounter any bumps while using it, please report them [here](https://github.com/c-spark/cspark-ts-sdk/issues) by creating a new issue.

 ## Installation

 ```bash